 Presenter - John Harris of the NH Humanities Council - Thursday, March 14th 1pm

 Retracing the Journey of Naturalist Edwin Way Teale

 In 1947, Edwin Teale, followed the progress of spring over four months from the Everglades to the summit of Mount Washington.
 His best selling book, North with the Spring, recounts the epic journey he and his wife, Nellie undertook.
 John Harris set out to retrace Teale’s route, stopping at unfamiliar wild places on the same calendar date on which Teale visited.
 Using Teale’s journal notes and photographs, Harris examined and compared changes in the flora, fauna, and lives of the people along the way.
 His account documents the losses, details the transformation, and celebrates the victories, for a remarkable number of east coast refuges have grown wilder during the intervening years.

-Presenter - Dr. Doug Tallamy - evening of Thursday, April 18th
+Presenter - Dr. Doug Tallamy - 7pm Thursday, April 18th